Rockwell Knuckles: Solo career

 Rockwell Knuckles produced a 29-track mixtape called The New Standard and released it in late 2005.
 This mixtape led to opening gigs for artists such as GZA, RJD2 and Brother Ali.
 In 2007, he worked on writing songs for his first album: Northside Phenomenon, which was released in November 2007.
 In February 2008, he took part in the Koch Madness competition, losing in the semi-finals to the eventual winner, Nite Owl.

-In 2010, Rockwell Knuckles released Choose Your Own Adventure, a project that he performed on stages alongside Lupe Fiasco, Pac Div, BIG K.R.I.T., J. Cole, GZA, Yelawolf, and more.
-First up will be Rockwell's highly anticipated full-length album: You're Fucking Out, I'm Fucking In.
+In 2010, Rockwell Knuckles released Choose Your Own Adventure, a project that led to live performances alongside Lupe Fiasco, Pac Div, BIG K.R.I.T., J. Cole, GZA and Yelawolf, among others.
+He subsequently released his full-length album You're Fucking Out, I'm Fucking In.

 On August 30, 2010, a reviewer on Uproxx.com wrote, "Every SXSW creates new stars.
 It’s undeniable.
 Everyone that attends leaves the event excited about the performance of a relative unknown, claiming that said artist is going to be the next big music star.
 Last year was my first SXSW and the artist I pinpointed for greatness was B.o.B This year I pegged two acts for stardom: Yelawolf and Rockwell Knuckles."
 On April 13, 2010, his song "Government Name" was featured on Good Music All Day.

 In the 2011 ski/ride movie One For The Road by Teton Gravity Research, Rockwell Knuckle's song "Play Catch" was featured on the soundtrack.
 The soundtrack won Best Soundtrack at the International Freeski Film Festival in Montreal, Quebec.